 Contemporary Office Design Trends For Your Business

-With the rising interest to improve workplace design to better shape client and employee retention, Holt Environments has uncovered these top five contemporary office design trends that our clients are adopting to enhance B2B, B2C, and internal employee relationships.
+With the rising interest to improve workplace design to better shape client and employee retention, Holt Experiential has uncovered these top five contemporary office design trends that our clients are adopting to enhance B2B, B2C, and internal employee relationships.

-- Interactive Surfaces
+1. Interactive Surfaces

-- Collaboration Zones
+2. Collaboration Zones

-- Natural Textures
+3. Natural Textures

-- Creative Lighting
+4. Creative Lighting

-- Resimmercial Furniture
+5. Resimmercial Furniture

 Corporate office design is saying “no” to the cold and stale cube farm of the past as the “home away from home” design trend takes favor.